France recalls its ambassadors to the United States and Australia for a sub-agreement | ExBulletin

 Foreign Minister Jean-Yves Le Drian said in a written statement that the French decision, at the request of President Emmanuel Macron, is justified by the exceptional gravity of the announcements made by Australia and the United States.

-He said Wednesday’s announcement of the Australia-U.S. Submarine deal was unacceptable behavior between allies and partners.
+He said Australia’s decision to abandon a large purchase of French conventional submarines in favor of nuclear submarines built with American technology is unacceptable behavior between allies and partners.

-A recall of ambassadors is very unusual between allied countries.
-In 2019, Paris recalled its envoy to neighboring Italy after the country’s leaders made critical public comments about the French government.
-France recalled its ambassador to Turkey last year after Turkish President Recep Tayyip Erdogan said Macron needed mental health treatment.
+Ambassador Philippe Etienne tweeted that the announcements directly affect our vision of our alliances, our partnerships and the importance of the Indo-Pacific for Europe.

+The Biden administration has been in close contact with French officials over the decision to recall Etienne from Paris, National Security Council spokeswoman Emily Horne said.

 France has been campaigning for several years for a European strategy to strengthen economic, political and defense ties in the region from India and China to Japan and New Zealand.
 The EU unveiled its plan for the Indo-Pacific this week.

-The French diplomat said on Friday that Macron received a letter from Australian Prime Minister Scott Morrison on Wednesday morning announcing the decision to cancel the submarine deal.
+Earlier on Friday, a senior French diplomat, who spoke anonymously in line with standard government practice, said Macron received a letter from Australian Prime Minister Scott Morrison on Wednesday morning announcing the decision to cancel the deal on the submarines.

 Le Drian on Thursday expressed his utter misunderstanding of the move and criticized both Australia and the United States